Scans from previously developed Film

 Combining the benefits of traditionally exposed film with digital convenience.
 We can scan from 35mm, including Xpan and 120 film formats up to 6x9, to produce various files sizes on CD using the same technology as our photographic print services.
 Images are individually assessed for colour and density and ICE is used to remove any dust and scratches from colour films.

 File sizes fall into three bands: Small - 4.5Mb, Standard - 18Mb and Archive 48Mb+, but these are nominal sizes for when the file is open only.
 120 film produces a variety of sizes according to the format of camera used, ranging from 12.2Mb - 17.5Mb at the Standard size; 3 - 4.37Mb at Small size; 48.8 - 158Mb at Archive size.
-Files can be saved as either JPEG or TIF and come supplied with on-board viewing software for PC users.
+Files can be saved as either JPEG and sent online using weTransfer or TIF on CD.
 Full details and a bit more information on YouTube

 Jpeg format is designed to save disk space including CD, USB or hard drive.
 When opened in editing software it is the full size (4.5Mb for example), but when closed it occupies a smaller space (300kb-2Mb).
 The same for 18Mb files, which when stored are around 1-4Mb.
 We always save to best quality, but the different sizes are inherent to Jpeg format.
 Tiff format occupies the same space when stored as when open, without the compression used in Jpeg.